As an administrator, you can set up the Apsona Batch Gift Entry tool for your users via the following steps.

 Search result columns

-In the second panel (screen shot below), you can configure the columns that appear in the batch data entry screen when you search for an Account or Contact.
+In the third panel (screen shot below), you can configure the columns that appear in the batch data entry screen when you search for an Account, a Contact

 The third panel (screen shot below) lets you configure the filters used for pending gifts.
 These filters are used when you have selected a particular donor, either an